-Prerequisite: PSC 103 Introduction to Comparative Politics & International Relations Meets general academic requirement W when offered as 329.
+Prerequisite: PSC 103 Introduction to Comparative Politics & International Relations

 330, 331.
 Comparative & International Environmental Policies

 The course will examine the domestic and global dimensions of environmental politics.
 Subjects covered will include atmospheric issues, coastal and ocean pollution and multiple resource use, land resources, biodiversity, international river systems, environmental refugees, and population.
 It will compare policy-making in the European Union, ASEAN, NAFTA, and the United Nations systems.